Please arrive at the meeting point 30 minutes before your chosen time so you do not lose your time slot.

 The Medici and, later, the Lorraine families continued to enlarge and enrich the garden until the 19th century.
 Besides adding fairytale-like meadows, pensive avenues, clandestine groves and stunning areas with panoramic views, they made the garden irreplaceable by including extraordinary decorative art.
 Unwittingly, they created a one-of-a-kind outdoor museum.

 In spring 2017, fashion house Gucci native to Florence pledged 2 million euros to restore the gardens and their treasure trove of fountains and statues to their former glory.
-This was to a great joy of many locals who can be found strolling around Boboli on a Sunday afternoon.
+This was to the great joy of many locals who can be found strolling around Boboli on a Sunday afternoon.

 Buy your Boboli Gardens online tickets in advance to skip the line and get the most out of your visit to the romantic Florence!
 Also, if you are not quite done discovering, we offer more fast-track deals in the city such as Duomo Florence, Accademia, Uffizi and many more museums and galleries in Florence.